 The college is dedicated to diversity – attracting, recruiting and retaining a varied student and faculty base and promoting diversity and connection between groups, across cultures and within all the communities we serve.
 We champion diversity through scholarship, community and stewardship.
-We want every student to see themselves here and to find a home where they can flourish and make a difference.
+We want all our students to see themselves here and to find a home where they can flourish and make a difference.

 We value and celebrate diversity.
 We're committed to enhancing a climate within our college that actively embraces diversity — in our recruitment of students, faculty and staff, and as we support people once they're here.